MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 6. Close all pages.

-### <a name="to-specify-an-account-for-sales-prepayments-in-general-posting-setup"></a>To specify an account for sales prepayments in general posting setup
+### To specify an account for sales prepayments in general posting setup

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Posting Setup**, and then choose the related link.
 2. Select the line where the **Gen. Bus.
 Posting Group** field is set to **DOMESTIC**, and the **Gen. Prod.
 Posting Group** field is set to **RETAIL**.